Iurii-Dziuban/algorithms/README.md

 # Amazon tasks
 - TakeOddObjects (TakeOddObjectsTest) - List contains duplicates.
 Take only ones, which count is odd.Compare according to equals method
 - CIDRComparator (CIDRComparatorTest) - There are two subnet addresses.
 Find out the relation: Subset, Superset, Equal, Disjoint
+- BalancedParenthensies (BalancedParenthensiesTest) - Check if parenthesies are balanced in a string or not.